smrkem/tutorial-serverless-blog/README.md

 # tutorial-serverless-blog
-Account of my first experience creating a serverless application
+This will be an account of my first experience creating a serverless application.
+Hopefully.

+The repo will be organized into folders (Chapters).